andrewcooke/BlockCipherSelfStudy.jl/README.md

 combinations of lowest bit (for the two half-blocks) that affect the lowest bit.
 Then four more for the next, and so on.

-### State - ?
-Rounds, No Rotation
+### State - 8 bits 2 Rounds / 32 bits 1 Round, No Rotation

-Continuing to work up from the lsb, a [GA search](https://github.com/andrewcooke/BlockCipherSelfStudy.jl/blob/master/src/RC5.jl#L327) that finds the state.
-This is not very efficient so I am experimenting to find the practical limits.
+A [GA
+search](https://github.com/andrewcooke/BlockCipherSelfStudy.jl/blob/master/src/RC5.jl#L327)
+that finds the state.
+This weights scoring of successfully translated half-blocks to built the state from the lsb and targets mutations at the least significant incomplete bit.
+So, for example, if all half-blocks have the first 3 bits of a plaintext encrypted correctly, scoring and mutation target the fourth bit, with some mutation at lower bits for carry.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)